kwyn/kwyn.github.io/_posts/2016-05-29-first-adventure-post.md

 # Charlotte Dome in a Day... almost
 ## The Proposition
-My girlfriend Spang had asked me if I would like to do this epic classic climb, Charlotte Dome on Memorial Day weekend, months ahead of time.
+My girlfriend Spang had asked me if I would like to do this epic classic climb on Charlotte Dome on Memorial Day weekend, months ahead of time.
-Eager to please, wanting to gain more experience climbing on real rock in the backcountry, and the bonus of spending time with the woman I was super stoked about, I said yes even though my cardio and climbing skills were dubious for this trip.
+Eager to please, wanting to gain more experience climbing on real rock in the backcountry, and the bonus of spending time with the woman I was super stoked about, I said yes even though my cardio and climbing skills were dubious at best.
-If Spang says I can do it, I believe I can do it, and I could make up with strength for what I lacked in endurance.
+If Spang said I could do it, I believed I could do it, and I could make up with strength for what I lacked in endurance.

 Charlotte Dome is a great classic climb, however it has a notoriously long approach.
-There's too options for approaches to Charlotte Dome, one is from the East Side which requires a permit for Kearsarge Pass, the other is from the West Side which requires a permit for Bub's Creek Trail.
+There's too options for approaching Charlotte Dome, one is from the East Side, which requires a permit for Kearsarge Pass, the other is from the West Side, which requires a permit for Bub's Creek Trail.
-7 mile sand 3500 feet of vertical gain to the base of the climb.
+The approach from Road's End via Bub's Creek totaled 7 miles and 3500 feet of vertical gain to the base of the climb.
-Typically done in a 3 day stint hiking out the 6.5 miles and most of the gain, ~2000 feet.
-Which leaves 1 mile and 1500 feet of gain to get to the base of the climb.
+Typically done in a 3 day stint hiking out on Bub's Creek trail for 6.5 miles and most of the gain, ~2000 feet, and then heading off trail for 1 mile and 1500 feet of gain to get to the base of the climb with bunch of class 3 rock scrambling, the approach in and of itself is nothing to scoffed at.
-The climb itself is 10-12 pitches long and another ~1500feet of climbing.
+The climb itself is 10-12 pitches long and another ~1500feet of climbing, something that would be extra challenging if I didn't manage to rest up fully the night before.
-We had packed far too much food and water not knowing how much we could get away with though Bub's "creek" was roaring.

-The week before the climb I ran around gathering both beta and info, tools and food.
+The week before the climb I ran around gathering climbing beta, trail info, tools and food.
 I printed out trail maps and route beta for both of us.
 I also planned the timing of the drive up and the food we would eat.
 We both weighed our gear cutting weight where we could since 7 miles in was no joke.